E-G-C/avs-workshop-step-by-step/module-3-task-1.md

 ## Task 1: Configure the production site (GROUPX-AVS-SDDC)

+> **ONLY ONE PERSON IN THE GROUP CAN PERFORM THIS TASK.
+FEEL FREE TO GO THROUGH THE STEPS FOR LEARNING PURPOSES BUT ONLY ONE PERSON IN THE GROUP WILL BE ABLE TO FULLY COMPLETE THIS STEP.**

 <span style="color:green">Remember X is your group number, Y is your participant number, Z is the SDDC you've been paired with.</span>

 In this task you will create a network segment in the production site and deploy